Nathan Ferguson (footballer, born 1995)

-He spent his youth in the academies at Norwich City and Dagenham & Redbridge.
+Ferguson spent his youth in the academies at Norwich City and Dagenham & Redbridge.
 He then spent the early part of his career moving between various clubs in the Southern League, Isthmian League and National League, including: Chelmsford City, St Albans City, Hastings United, Billericay Town, Grays Athletic, Dartford, Southport, Bromley and Folkestone Invicta.
 He also had two brief and unsuccessful spells in the English Football League with Burton Albion and Port Vale.
-He finally established himself at Dulwich Hamlet, and helped the club to win promotion out of the Isthmian League Premier Division at the end of the 2017–18 season.
+He finally established himself at Dulwich Hamlet.
+He helped the club to win promotion out of the Isthmian League Premier Division at the end of the 2017–18 season.
 He earned a move to League Two club Crawley Town in June 2019 and changed clubs to Southend United 18 months later.
-He signed with National League side Wealdstone in February 2022.
+He signed with National League side Wealdstone in February 2022 and remained with the club for two-and-a-half seasons before he signed with Maidenhead United.
+After one season with Maidenhead, he joined Hartlepool United in September 2025.

 Career

 Early career

 Ferguson started his career in Norwich City in their youth academy.
 He then transferred to Dagenham & Redbridge and joined their senior team.
 His goal against Gillingham Academy on 3 November 2012 was nominated for the November Football League Academy goal of the month competition.